 Yes, it's common to hang a mirror over a dressing table or vanity, and it invariably ends up facing your bed.
 But according to Feng Shui, this is something you want to avoid.

 Hanging a mirror in your bedroom is in no way a bad thing.
-But the practice believes that it can incite poor sleep, restless nights, and bad dreams.
+But the practice believes that it can incite poor sleep, restless nights, and bad dreams when placed directly opposite your bed.
 So if you want to avoid this energy, make sure your wall mirror does not face your bed.

-7. Your Living Room Is Not the Best Place for a Mirror
+7. Your Living Room Is Not the Bad Place for a Mirror

 This sounds like an odd one, but it all boils down to the type of energy you host in your living room.
 Naturally, when you have guests over at your home, you tend to entertain in the living room, dining room, or outdoors.

-The more people you have in your living room that bring bad energy to your home, the more it's amplified by living room mirrors.
-If you want to protect your home's energy when you're entertaining, it's best to avoid mirrors in the living room.
+The more people you have in your living room that bring positive energy to your home, the more it's amplified by living room mirrors.
+If you want to boost your home's energy when you're entertaining, it's good idea to place mirrors in the living room.

 Spruce Up Your Space with Mirror City